TonyDeng1997/mockingtest2/README.md

     - [maven]
     - [java]
     - [NodeJS/NPM]

+    Other eclipse plugins that you would need, nodejs plugin, tomcat plugin, checkstyle plugin and sonarlint plugin.

 ## Checkout source code
 Clone this repository into your local machine using the terminal (mac) or Gitbash (PC) `> git clone CLONEURL`